Programs and Services of the Juvenile Court

 The Subsidized Youth Employment Program (SYEP) provides subsidized wages to at-risk youth while giving employers incentives to provide participants with 120 hours of quality on-the-job training.
 Youth can be placed with public, private, or non-profit employers.
 SYEP participants are youth ages 15 to 18 who have multiple barriers that have limited their employability.

-The Workforce Development Coordinator maintains consistent contact with employers and youth to monitor and evaluate progress and address any issues, as needed.
-She ensures participants are equipped to be successful on the job, and she provides support services.
+The Workforce Development Coordinator maintains consistent contact with employers and youth to monitor and evaluate progress and address any issues that may arise.
+She provides support services to ensure participants are equipped to be successful on the job.